xEdziu/xEdziu/README.md

 ## Who I am?

 I am a backend developer and server administrator with a strong preference for Java and PHP programming languages.
 My expertise lies in designing and implementing secure backend systems that power web applications.
 I am well-versed in server administration, with a deep understanding of server hardware, network protocols and operating systems.
 I enjoy managing server infrastructure and ensuring that applications run smoothly and efficiently.
 I have experience working with databases, web servers and other backend technologies.
-In addition to mine technical skills, I'm passionate about teaching and mentoring others.
-I love to share my knowledge and experience with others and I have taken on the role of a tutor to help aspiring developers gain experience and grow their skills.
+In addition to my technical skills, I'm passionate about teaching and mentoring others.
+I love to share my knowledge and experience with people and I have taken on the role of a tutor to help aspiring developers gain experience and grow their skills.

 ## I am using
 <div align="center">